hiof/accordion-view/README.md

-# Hiof mentorprogram view package
+# Hiof accordion view package

 ## About